tensorwerk/hangar-py/docs/design.rst

 Now, let's unpack this for a bit.
 We know from`Numbers == Numbers`_ that data is saved to disk in some arbitrary locations with some arbitrary backend.
-We also know from `Data Is Large, We Don't Waste Space`_ that the permenant repository information only contains a record which links a sample name to a uuid and a hash.
+We also know from `Data Is Large, We Don't Waste Space`_ that the permanent repository information only contains a record which links a sample name to a uuid and a hash.
 We also assert that there is also a mapping of hash to storage backend specification kept somewhere (doesn't matter what that mapping is for the